roytang/blog/content/replies/2016/04/d278mti/index.md

 - StreetFighter
 ---

-I tick throw, but I've never thought of faking it lol\n\nThanks for the help/advice!
+I tick throw, but I've never thought of faking it lol

+Thanks for the help/advice!